 How can Sharrock Pitman Legal help?

-As Accredited Family Law Specialists, our family law team is highly skilled and experienced in negotiating resolutions for family law matters.
+We have an Accredited Specialist in Family Law.
+Our team is highly skilled and experienced in negotiating resolutions for family law matters.
 Our team makes every effort to try and resolve your matter outside of Court, where possible, to enable you to avoid the stress and expense of litigation.
-If you require assistance in resolving your family law matter, please contact our specialist family law team on 1300 205 506 or via email at email@example.com, and it would be our pleasure to assist you.
+If you require assistance in resolving your family law matter, please contact our family law team on 1300 205 506 or via email at firstname.lastname@example.org, and it would be our pleasure to assist you.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.